davtsang/TsangNotes/README.md

-	accessible : sets all the text to sans serif, including equations, also puts a line in the margin between the main text and the marginal text.
+	accessible : sets all the text to sans serif, including equations, also puts a line in the margin between the main text and the marginal text. \frontmatter and \backmatter have the margin line removed, while \mainmatter turns it on.
-		     It is recommended that you set the papersize to b5, then print to 120% in order to make the fonts bigger for accessibilty (The tufte-book fonts don't scale well unless you decide to use XeTeX)
+		     It is recommended that you set the papersize to b5paper, then print to 120% in order to make the fonts bigger for accessibilty (The tufte-book fonts don't scale well unless you decide to use XeTeX)